 Our Statutory Boards and Agencies carry out programmes that support our policies and initiatives, breathing passion into our initiatives to get the ground moving.

-Majlis Ugama Islam Singapura (Muis), also known as the Islamic Religious Council of Singapore, was established in 1968 when the Administration of Muslim Law Act (AMLA) came into effect.
+Majlis Ugama Islam Singapura (Muis), also known as the Islamic Religious Council of Singapore, was established as a statutory body in 1968 when the Administration of Muslim Law Act (AMLA) came into effect.
 Under AMLA, Muis is to advise the President of Singapore on all matters relating to Islam in Singapore.

 In this regard Muis is responsible for the promotion of religious, social, educational, economic and cultural activities in accordance with the principles and traditions of Islam as enshrined in the Holy Quran and Sunnah.

 Reflecting Singapore’s unique heritage and geographical location, the Gallery features Singapore and Southeast Asian art from Singapore’s National Collection in its long-term and special exhibitions.
 The Gallery also works with international museums to jointly present Southeast Asian art in the global context, positioning Singapore as a regional and international hub for the visual arts.

 The National Youth Council (NYC) is the national body coordinating holistic youth development in Singapore and the focal point of international youth affairs.
 NYC was restructured into an autonomous agency in 2015 and together with the Outward Bound Singapore and Youth Corps Singapore, drives youth development and broaden outreach to young Singaporeans and youth sector organisations.

 NYC believes in a world where young people are respected and heard, and have the ability to influence and make a difference to the world.
 The council seeks to advocate youth interests, connect the youth sector and enable holistic youth development.
 Together with its partners, NYC develops future-ready youth who are committed to Singapore by instilling in them a heart for service, resilience and an enterprising spirit.